Relaxed constant positive linear dependence constraint qualification for disjunctive programs: Piecewise RCPLD as a sufficient condition for the error bound condition

 with $\bar \eta_i \in \mathcal{N}_{C_{r}}(\Phi_i(\bar x))$, $i\in P_r$.
 From MPDC-RCPLD (ii) for the subsystem (\ref{subsystem}) for this partition, the family of vectors

-must be linearly dependent, where $A_i^r$ is defined as in (i)-(iii) for $i\in P_r$, $r=1,\dots, R$. {Since any vector $\beta_i^r \in A_i^r$ can be linearly expressed by the vectors $\beta_i\in A_i$, for $i\in P_r$, the linear dependence of (\ref{normalvectorphi-1}) implies the the linear dependence of the family of vectors (\ref{normalvectorphinew}).} Therefore the proof is completed. \BOX
+must be linearly dependent, where $A_i^r$ is defined as in (i)-(iii) for $i\in P_r$, $r=1,\cdots, R$. {Since the sets $A_i^r$ and $A_i$ can be linearly expressed by each other,} for $i\in P_r$, the linear dependence of (\ref{normalvectorphi-1}) implies the the linear dependence of the family of vectors (\ref{normalvectorphinew}).
+Therefore the proof is completed. \BOX

 For $p\geq 3$, MPDC-PRCPLD may not imply MPDC-RCPLD.
-The reason is that the inclusion $A_\Gamma (\Phi_i(\bar x)) \subseteq \bigcup_{r=1}^R \widehat A_{C_r}(\Phi_i(\bar x))$ may not hold, which can be seen from the following example. \begin{example} Consider the following disjunctive system:
+The reason is that the inclusion $A_\Gamma (\Phi_i(\bar x)) \subseteq \bigcup_{r=1}^R A_{C_r}(\Phi_i(\bar x))$ may not hold, which can be seen from the following example. \begin{example} Consider the following disjunctive system:

 where $\Gamma:=C_1\cup C_2$ with and $C_2:= \{ w\in \mathbb{R}^3: \langle a_i, w\rangle\leq 0, i=1,2\}$, $a_1:=(0.5,-0.5,0.5), a_2:=(-0.5,1,-1)$, see Fig. 1.